flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 1. **SRAM size verifications**: Bootleg cartridges often contain large SRAM blocks to accommodate various games.
 2. **Code integrity checks**: A series of checksums embedded throughout the game's code verify whether the previous SRAM size verification routines have been removed.
 These checks are dispersed at different stages of the game, making them difficult to locate and remove.

 While these measures could be nullified by manually stripping out the routines, this was a time-consuming task.
 After all, they would be scattered around the game only to upset the player (and eventually make them buy a legitimate copy).
-Truth to be told, you'll notice that most ROMs available online have had all their piracy checks removed.
+Truth be told, you'll notice that most ROMs available online have had all their piracy checks removed.

 ## That's all folks